zgelam0xb/AT_Prediction/README.md

 ---

 ## Repository Structure
-The notebooks are organised into three main steps:
+There are five processing notebooks:

 1. **CMCC reanalysis download and HW estimation**:
    The research was focused on the periods of extreme heat, i.e. HWs.
 They were estimated from a spatio-temporal climate reanalysis over Italy.